Filipinas, Ahora Mismo: Segments

-This season marked the launching of the show in Cebú City on 14 March 2008.
+This season marked the launching of the show in Cebú City on March 14, 2008.
 While the show kept the format of the second season, a slight change was made in that the section Aprendemos Español was now to be hosted by the scholar on the days which he/she translated and musical-directed.
 Juan acted as guest presenter on two episodes of Filipinas, Ahora Mismo and once on Riquezas de España.
 He also performed as guest segment host on several occasions during the first two weeks of the season.
 Vibar re-recorded the program I.D. to reflect recent changes.

-Nap Labao, one of the three technicians from DZRM assigned to the project for a year, died on 23 March 2008.
-The 31 March 2008 broadcast announced this news, as the immediate episode following his passing (24 March 2008) had already been taped and distributed.
+Nap Labao, one of the three technicians from DZRM assigned to the project for a year, died on March 23, 2008.
+The March 31, 2008, broadcast announced this news, as the immediate episode following his passing (March 24, 2008) had already been taped and distributed.

 The scholars also campaigned for the show in various Hispanic restaurants and establishments around Metro Manila to promote the program.